 To put this in perspective, let’s say a client has been buying an inexpensive phenolic caster that breaks down after only a couple of months of use.
 Over a couple of years, the Total Cost of Ownership of replacing and repairing the phenolic casters can skyrocket.
 If that same client uses the proper caster for the application at hand (i.e. CC Apex casters), the total cost of ownership can be significantly lower.

 Using the correct caster that lasts 24 months or longer eliminates many of the issues we previously discussed.
 Even though the initial cost of the caster is higher, the money saved over time greatly makes up for it.

 So it’s critical for the client to factor in the total cost of expenses when buying casters?

-EH: We believe is it essential for the client to understand this concept.
-The client will have to endure the replacement of the caster, as well as repairs, replacement frequency, maintenance labor cost, and lost production time.
+EH: We believe it is essential for the client to understand this concept.
+If not, it's possible the client will have to endure the replacement of the caster, as well as repairs, replacement frequency, maintenance labor cost, and lost production time.
 Opting for an inexpensive alternative caster could render downtime, lost productivity and most importantly, loss of profits.
 I always tell people it’s important to be preventative rather than reactive.
 Our job is to ensure our clients are successful, and profitable, and when choosing a caster, a plethora of factors are involved.
 Helping our clients understand these aspects and the true importance casters in their operations have led to our current success today, and have helped us maintain a high level of customer retention.

-Are you looking to increase the Total Cost of Ownership at your facility?
+Are you looking to lower the Total Cost of Ownership at your facility?
 Contact Caster Connection today for the right solutions.